Have you ever been sitting on the pot and thought why does my poop burn like acid?

-Experiencing loose stools is never a pleasant experience but it can get worse if your poop burns like acid.
-Ever experienced that burning sensation?
-It is called burning diarrhea and is not usually a sign of a serious health condition.
-Most times, the experience ends on its own within a few hours and can sometimes last up to 2 days but not more than.
+Having loose stools is always a bad experience, but even worse is when your poop burns like acid.
+If you’ve ever felt that burning sensation, you’d relate better.
+That sensation is called burning diarrhea.
+The truth is, it is usually not a sign of a serious health problem.
+And most of the time, the problem resolves on its own within a few hours but can sometimes last up to two days.

 Why Your Poop Burns Like Acid: 7 Common Reasons